sourcegraph/handbook/content/engineering/cloud/index.md

 The cloud team owns all work that is necessary to build, secure, scale, and operate our multi-tenant hosted version of Sourcegraph for customers that do not want to deploy Sourcegraph on-premise.

-The cloud team is also responsible for all [backend-infrastructure areas of ownership](../backend-infrastructure/index.md).
+The cloud team is also responsible for our backend platform.
 A lot of the work for Sourcegraph Cloud is in direct support of scaling and performance of backend-infrastructure.
 Work will be balanced as needed to support both efforts.

 ## Areas of ownership